As professional electricians know, it is not possible to guarantee selective short-circuit protection with household circuit-breakers.

 Overcurrent selectivity: coordination of the operating characteristics of two or more overcurrent protective devices in series such that, on the incidence of overcurrents within stated limits, the device intended to operate within these limits does so, while the other(s) does (do) not.

 When circuit breakers are connected in series, it must be ensured that they operate selectively in the event of overloads, short-circuits and earth faults.
 The circuit breaker closest to the point of overload, short-circuit or earth fault, usually in the final circuit, should operate first.
-The second should be operated by the circuit-breaker closest to the source of supply, e.g. the one installed at the entrance to the electrical installation of building, or the circuit-breaker protecting some kind of electrical distribution circuit.
+The second should be operated by the circuit-breaker closest to the source of supply, e.g. the one installed at the entrance to the electrical installation of a building, or the circuit-breaker protecting some kind of electrical distribution circuit.

-Otherwise, if the main circuit breaker or the circuit breaker installed in the distribution circuit is tripped first, the entire electrical installation of building or a part of it consisting of several final electric circuits will be disconnected instead of one final electric circuit in which an overload, short-circuit or earth fault has occurred.
+Otherwise, if the main circuit breaker or the circuit breaker installed in the distribution circuit is tripped first, the entire electrical installation of a building or a part of it consisting of several final electric circuits will be disconnected instead of one final electric circuit in which an overload, short-circuit or earth fault has occurred.
 A similar unwanted tripping will also occur if both circuit breakers are tripped simultaneously.
 For this reason, due consideration must be given to the selective operation of circuit-breakers when planning the electrical installation of buildings.

 Regulatory documentation distinguishes between full selectivity and partial selectivity.
 With full selectivity, series-connected circuit breakers operate selectively over the entire range of overcurrents.
 With partial selectivity their selective operation is possible within a limited range of overcurrents, usually representing overcurrents.